 - Birth control pills: Contraceptive pills can help control the regularity and flow of a person’s period.

 - Smoking: According to a 2014 review, smoking can alter the effects of the relevant hormones.

 - Stress: Stress can also affect these hormone levels.

-- Weight: People with obesity have a higher risk of irregular periods.
+- Weight: People with obesity have a

 - Polycystic ovary syndrome (PCOS): Irregular periods are a